Quantum-torque-induced breaking of magnetic interfaces in ultracold gases: methods

-Our sample is three dimensional with a Thomas-Fermi (inverted parabola) density profile.
-Along the transverse direction there is however no dynamics of the magnetisation and the one dimensional LLE or Gross-Pitaevskii equation properly reproduce the transversally integrated measured spin dynamics.
-In order to determine the one dimensional interaction parameter $\kappa$ we measured the plasma oscillation frequency $\omega_p$, i.e., the frequency of the small magnetic fluctuations around the ground state $\mathbf{s}=(n,0,0)$.
-The latter can be indeed measured with high accuracy lasting for a very long time and can be directly compared with the simple analytical expression $\omega_p=\sqrt{\Omega_R(\Omega_R+\kappa n)}$.
-By measuring the plasma frequency in the central slice of the trap we extract $\kappa n(x=0)$.
-This value of $\kappa n(x=0)$ is in good agreement with the one obtained from the atom number and trapping frequencies.
-We checked that with such a value at hand we can reproduce the experimental spatial dependent plasma frequency simply by using the Thomas-Fermi one dimensional density $n(x)=n(x=0)(1-x^2/R_x^2)$.
+In order to determine the one dimensional interaction parameter $\kappa$, we measured \cite{Farolfi21} the plasma oscillation frequency $\omega_p$, i.e., the frequency of the small magnetic fluctuations around the ground state $\mathbf{s}=(n,0,0)$.
+The latter can be indeed measured with high accuracy and can be directly compared with the simple analytical expression $\omega_p=\sqrt{\Omega_\mathrm{R}(\Omega_\mathrm{R}+\kappa n)}$.
+By measuring the plasma frequency in the central slice of the trap we extract $\kappa n_0$.
+The obtained value is in good agreement with the one resulting from the atom number and trapping frequencies.
+We checked that with such a value at hand we can reproduce the experimental spatial dependent plasma frequency simply by using the Thomas-Fermi one dimensional density $n(x)=n_0(1-x^2/R_\mathrm{x}^2)$.